SaraBrborich/Relative-Income-on-Wellbeing/README.md

 ## Repository Contents

 - **Code**:
-  - `data_cleaning.do`: Stata script for data cleaning and preparation.
+  - `codes.do`: Stata script for data cleaning and preparation.
-  - `analysis.do`: Stata script for econometric analysis and exporting results.

-## Research Findings

-Key findings include:
-- Absolute income positively correlates with happiness, while relative income has a significant negative impact.
-- Other influential factors include education, gender, and family importance.
-- Insights align with existing literature on positional concerns and subjective well-being.

-## Usage

-To replicate the analysis:
-1. Clone this repository.
-2. Install required software (Stata 17 or higher).
-3. Run the `.do` scripts in the provided order:
-   - `data_cleaning.do`
-   - `analysis.do`